codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 5: Configure Git credentials for Hybrid GitOps Runtime
-After installing the Hybrid GitOps Runtime, you need to complete the installation by defining Git credentials for the runtime.
-Git credentials are essential for the proper functioning of the runtime.
+Configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime.

 Git credentials include authorizing access to Git through OAuth2 or a personal access token, and optionally configuring SSH access to Git.